sakshidubey/Metyis_Assessment/README.md

 To run tests, run the following command

-  mvn clean install -DskipTests
+  - mvn clean install -DskipTests
-  mvn test -Denvironment=environment -Dbrowser=browser_name
+  - mvn test -Denvironment=environment -Dbrowser=browser_name
+  - Example :  mvn test -Denvironment=prod -Dbrowser=firefox

 To run all regression test features on specific browser, use browser_name can be one of following, but make sure that latest browser version is present :